 If the chicks move away from the heat source and are drowsy the temperature is too warm.

 As the birds grow older, lower the temperature about 5 degrees per week until 65° is reached.
 A temporary increase in brooding temperatures of about 5 degrees may be of value for reducing side effects of stress resulting from handling and moving.

 PULLET REARING – Egg Layers

-Clean and disinfect, brooding, water is all the same as the Cornish Cross Giants.
+Cleaning, disinfecting, brooding, and water is all the same as for the Cornish Cross Giants (meat birds).

-1. Floor Space – the first 3 weeks 1/2 square foot per chick.
-Expand to 1 1/2 square feet per bird for the balance of growing period.
+1. Floor Space – The first 3 weeks they need 1/2 square foot per chick.
+Expand this to 1 1/2 square feet per bird for the balance of growing period.

-3. Lighting – Day old to 16 weeks the birds will need 8 hours of light.
+3. Lighting – Day old to 16 week birds will need 8 hours of light.
 Gradually add 1 hour per week until you’re at 16 hours of light for maximum production.